obriencj/python-promises/README.md

 ## These Python Promises

 *This is very much a work in progress.
-I am still working out how much I want to explain, in what order, etc.*
+I am still working out how much I want to explain, in what order, etc. It may be best to just expect that everyone knows what a promise is and not explain anything at all... - Chris*

 So let's start simply, assuming that while everyone is already familiar with the concept of a [promise][promise-noun] and how it